-The Lethal Injection Project and lethalinjection.org are part of the Death Penalty Clinic at UC Berkeley School of Law and are intended to provide resources and consultation to lawyers in dozens of states challenging the constitutionality of lethal injection as a method of execution.
+The Lethal Injection Project and lethalinjection.org are part of the Death Penalty Clinic at UC Berkeley School of Law.
+Through this project, the Clinic provides resources and consultation to lawyers in dozens of states challenging the constitutionality of lethal injection as a method of execution.

 The mission of the Berkeley Law Death Penalty Clinic is to offer a program that helps students develop outstanding legal skills and to serve clients facing capital punishment.
 These complex cases teach students about law, courts, and the justice system, and prepare them to enter the profession with a commitment to fundamental rights.
 Students work under the direct supervision of the clinic's faculty, paralegal, and experienced capital defense investigators.